Ghost stabilisation for cut finite element exterior calculus: Tangential and normal traces and parts of differential forms

 The normal trace operator is defined by ``sandwiching'' the standard trace between the Hodge star operators on $T$ and on $F$, see \cite[Eqs.~(45) and (46)]{bossavitDG}: $\gamma_\normal \coloneqq (-1)^{n(k-1)} \star_F\gamma\star: \Lambda^kT\to \Lambda^{k-1}F$ is therefore such that, for all $\omega \in \Lambda^k T$,

-The latter expression is, by definition, the contraction $\normal\neg \omega$ of $ \omega$.
+The latter expression is, by definition, the contraction $\normal\lrcorner\, \omega$ of $ \omega$.
 The following identities hold, \cite[Eq.~(47)]{bossavitDG}:

 From now on, we shall denote both $\star$ and $\star_F$ by $\star$, the context making it clear which one is meant.
-The vector proxy interpretation of the trace and normal trace operators are summarized in Table~\ref{tab:trace.trace.n:proxy}.
+The vector proxy interpretation of the trace and normal trace operators are summarised in Table~\ref{tab:trace.trace.n:proxy}.

 Sometimes, the standard trace is called the tangential trace, in contrast to the normal trace.
 This nomenclature can be understood comparing the traces with the restriction for sufficiently smooth differential forms.
 Consider for the remainder of this section a smooth $k$-form $\omega\in\Lambda^kT$.
 Using the pullback of the orthogonal projection $\pi_F: T\to F$, we can define the \emph{tangential part} of $\omega$ on $F$ by setting